Tracy Sonneborn: Education

 Sonneborn attended the Baltimore City Public Schools and graduated from the Baltimore City College (high school) in 1922.
 As an adolescent, Sonneborn was interested in the humanities and considered becoming a rabbi.
 After taking a biology course taught by E. A. Andrews, his interest in literature was eclipsed by his interest in science.
-He earned a B.A. from Johns Hopkins University in 1925 and a Ph.D in 1928.
+He earned a B.A. from Johns Hopkins University in 1925 and a Ph.D. in 1928.
 His graduate work, supervised by Herbert S. Jennings, focused on the flatworm Stenostomum.

 Career

 Sonneborn spent 1928 and 1929 researching the ciliate Colpidium with Jennings as a National Research Council fellow.
 He remained at Hopkins until 1939, with appointments as research assistant, research associate, and associate.
 He was offered a faculty position at Indiana University, where he served as associate professor, professor (1943), distinguished service professor (1953), and distinguished service professor emeritus (1976).

 Sonneborn was elected to the United States National Academy of Sciences in 1946, the American Academy of Arts and Sciences in 1949, and the American Philosophical Society in 1952.

+In 1964 he was elected as a Foreign Member of the Royal Society.